mmistakes/minimal-mistakes/_posts/technicalwriting/2015-08-23-upload-backup-your-files-to-amazon-s3-with-powershell.md

 ## 3. Create a bucket in S3 ##

-You will need an Amazon S3 bucket to hold your files.
-A bucket is analogous to a directory/folder on your local computer.
+You will need an Amazon S3 bucket to hold your files, which is analogous to a directory/folder on your local computer.
 More information can be found at [Working with Amazon S3 Buckets](http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucket.html).